 Talk with your healthcare providers before making any changes to how you take this medication.
 Having a seizure while pregnant could be harmful to a pregnancy.
-People who have bipolar disorder or depression and stop taking their medication are at increased risk for episodes of depression or mania that may be harmful to both the person who is pregnant and the baby.
-People with seizure disorders or psychiatric disorders and who could become pregnant should discuss their options for treatment, including medications, with their healthcare providers before becoming pregnant.
+People who have bipolar disorder and stop taking their medication are at increased risk for episodes of depression or mania that may be harmful to both the person who is pregnant and the baby.
+For general information on depression in pregnancy, please see the MotherToBaby Depression fact sheet here: https://mothertobaby.org/fact-sheets/depression-pregnancy/.
+People with seizure disorders or psychiatric disorders who could become pregnant should discuss their options for treatment, including medications, with their healthcare providers before becoming pregnant when possible.